wabbit-corp/kappa/Spec.md

 5. Refutable generator (`in?`) and refutable let (`?=`):

+   If `FilterMap f` is available, refutation desugars via `filterMap` and requires only `FilterMap f` (plus whatever is needed by surrounding clauses).

-   These desugar using `bind` plus a match that produces `empty` when refutation fails, requiring `Monad f` and `Alternative f`.
+   Otherwise, refutation desugars using `bind` plus a match that produces `empty` when refutation fails, requiring `Monad f` and `Alternative f`.

 The above is normative: implementations may produce equivalent code, but must preserve these semantics and constraint minimality.